theNizo/DvorakByNizo/README.md

 I'm using it with an [extension](https://github.com/theNizo/NizosUltimateKeyboard) (Note: It will get harder to use other keybeards if you get used to it)

 #### If someone wants to port this to Linux or macOS (if that's possible), feel free to do it with the name "Dvorak by Nizo (Ported by ...)".
 I'd love to upload it here.

+This keyboard is incompatible with [this](https://github.com/kentonv/dvorak-qwerty) because of the AltGr Layer